 • Unfollow accounts that no longer inspire you.

-• Archive or delete posts that don’t align with your current values.
+• Archive or delete posts that no longer reflect who you are.

 Step 4: Device Cleanup